sematext/docs/docs/integration/varnishcache-logs.md

 ExecStart=
 ExecStart=/usr/bin/varnishncsa -a -w /var/log/varnish/varnishncsa.log -D -c -b -f /home/user/st_varnishncsa_format -P /run/varnishncsa/varnishncsa.pid
 ```
 You should provide the full path to the `st_varnishncsa_format` file in the command above.
-In this example, the file was located within the `/home/user` folder.
+In this example, the file was located within the `/home/user` directory.

 - Restart the varnishncsa to apply the changes.